- Open-ended play as an educational approach provides pupils with limitless or endless learning possibilities.

 While many traditional play schools provide children with similar environments, they do not primarily focus on academic learning.

-Montessori Preschools focus more on academics than a traditional play-based preschool.
+Montessori Preschools focus more on academics than a traditional play-based preschools.

 Children in a Montessori Preschool are introduced to complex and arbitrary concepts of math, language, and arts from the early stages of development.